nutboltu/men-stack-starter-kit/README.md

 ### For development
 ```
-node app.js
+npm run dev
 ```
-The app will run in http://localhost:1980
+The app will run in http://localhost:3000

 ### For Production
 ```